rachelma80000/Skill_Generalization_With_Verbs/README.md

 # Skill Generalization Via Verbs
-Classifier model and optimizer code for the paper: Skill Generalization Via Verbs.
+Classifier model and optimizer code for the accepted IROS paper: Skill Generalization Via Verbs.
 Demonstration video linked here.
 (Insert link here).

+Please make sure to cite this work:
+(Bibtex citation here/coming soon.)

 ## Setup
 See Requirements.txt for modules required.

-The dataset created for the paper is available upon request.
+The images dataset created for the paper is available upon request.
 Please contact author at rma20@cs.brown.edu.

 To run code, you will need to edit `PROJECT_HOME_DIRECTORY` paths.
 It is also assumed that the `images/` folder is placed within `PROJECT_HOME_DIRECTORY`.
+Make sure files are unzipped.

 # Command line arguments to run: